-2-5 ELECTRICAL INSTALLATION
+2-4 ELECTRICAL INSTALLATION

-If electronic controls or a circulation fan was included, electrical connections should be made by a qualified electrician in accordance with NFPA 70, "National Electric Code."
+Electrical connections should be made by a qualified electrician in accordance with NFPA 70, "National Electric Code."
 The installation must also meet the requirements of any applicable state and local codes.

 All standard model heating cabinets are shipped factory wired complete.
 Connect power to the main disconnect switch using wire of adequate size to carry the full load current rating of this device.
 Secure all connections and ground the unit adequately.
 A grounding lug is provided in the main control panel.